mulle-concurrent/mulle-concurrent/README.md

 ## `mulle_concurrent_hashmap`

-A mutable map of pointers, indexed by a hash, that is wait-free.
+A mutable map of pointers, indexed by a hash, that is **wait-free**.

 Here is a also a simple usage example: